awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 #### Bye-bye code reuse

-A rather suprising set of functionality is missing from the standard library: a type of 'bread and butter' code which deals with <a href="http://hackage.haskell.org/package/base-4.7.0.1/docs/Data-List.html">simple but often encountered scenarios</a> what no programmer should implement, because it is simply a waste of brainpower cycles - there is no gain to be won by reimplementing - let's say - deduping elements in a slice.
+A rather surprising set of functionality is missing from the standard library: a type of 'bread and butter' code which deals with <a href="http://hackage.haskell.org/package/base-4.7.0.1/docs/Data-List.html">simple but often encountered scenarios</a> what no programmer should implement, because it is simply a waste of brainpower cycles - there is no gain to be won by reimplementing - let's say - deduping elements in a slice.

 ##### Example: Deduping slice elements